micmejia/bible-dump/NKJV/Acts/Acts 8.md

 So when they had testified and preached the word of the Lord, they returned to Jerusalem, preaching the gospel in many villages of the Samaritans. ## Christ Is Preached to an Ethiopian

 ###### 26
 Now an angel of the Lord spoke to Philip, saying, "Arise and go toward the south along the road which goes down from Jerusalem to Gaza."
-This is [^e]desert.
+This is desert.

 ###### 27
 So he arose and went.
 And behold, a man of Ethiopia, a eunuch of great authority under Candace the queen of the Ethiopians, who had charge of all her treasury, and had come to Jerusalem to worship,